 A program in support of creative projects and curious people

 Do you like problem solving, learning new tech, collaborating with others, and creating something new?
-No matter your experience or discipline, consider joining our second cohort of interns in the CATalyst Studios!
+No matter your experience or discipline, consider joining our fourth cohort of interns in the CATalyst Studios!

-The University of Arizona Libraries are seeking up to 5 undergraduate interns interested in building skills in maker technologies at our new makerspace and learning community, CATalyst Studios.Interns will work together to build skills and will collaborate with the CATalyst community to create a project that help them in their creative and career endeavors.
+The University of Arizona Libraries are seeking up to 5 undergraduate interns interested in building skills in maker technologies at our new makerspace and learning community, CATalyst Studios.Interns will work together to build skills and will collaborate with the CATalyst community to create a project that helps them in their creative and career endeavors.

 Each week, commitments include:

 a one-to-two hour cohort meeting

 a three-hour shift to host drop-in hours or certifications for specific skills or technologies

 self-directed learning time

 CATalyst Studios is committed to training students, connecting them with resources and opportunities appropriate to their interests, and supporting their projects with necessary supplies.